-I’ve built a simple client-side website analytics tool for this site, you can see it at /analytics.
+I've built a simple client-side website analytics tool for this site, you can see it at /metrics.
 It has the following metrics:

 - Page views per day,

 This article eventually made it to the front page of Hacker News, which resulted in a lot of extra traffic and an opportunity to see how the tool performed under a much heavier load.
 I wrote about the affects of this and subsequent design changes here.